Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 **3. Self-Deletion** - The ability to delete a file from disk when it is locked by an active process (original credit https://github.com/LloydLabs/delete-self-poc)

 The primary focus of this post is to document the development process of each technique and to explain it in some detail, however code samples demonstrating each will also be provided.

+This will be an exceptionally long post but I of course encourage you to read it all.
+If that needs to be done in chunks, feel free.
+I kept this as a single article because in some cases there is cross-over or interaction between the capabilities.

 ## Prerequisites